Azila Talit Reisenberger

-Dr. Azila Talit Reisenberger is Le Professeur Distinqué; and a distinguished author, the Head of the Hebrew Department at the University of Cape Town, South Africa, a champion of Women's Rights and Gender Equality, and an acting Rabba.
+Dr. Azila Talit Reisenberger is Le Professeur Distinqué; and an author, the Head of the Hebrew Department at the University of Cape Town, South Africa, a champion of Women's Rights and Gender Equality, and an acting Rabba.

 Biography

 Dr. Azila Talit Reisenberger was born in Tel Aviv, Israel.
 Around the age of 24 she went to South Africa on her honeymoon with her husband Peter, they both settled and currently live in Cape Town.
 She did her first degree (B.A.) at the University of Cape Town where she concentrated on two areas of research: the study of world religions and Hebrew literature.
 The thesis of her second degree (M.A) was: “The Literary Creations of Hannah Szenes”.
 The theme of Dr. Talit Reisenberger's doctorate – “The Concept of Motherhood in the Bible” – has proved that fixed prejudices and the expectations in daily life in ancient times influenced the definition of “The Motherhood Concept” as it appears in the text of the Bible.
 As if in a cyclical knock on effect – the descriptions in the Bible have influenced the building of prejudice about the way motherhood is perceived as well as affecting what was expected of women, for thousands of years, in the world outside the Bible.

 Her mother tongue is Hebrew, but Dr. Azila Talit Reisenberger lives in a country where the most common language of academia and literature is English.
 As a result, Dr. Talit Reisenberger is building a bridge between these languages through her writing, lectures, translation of Hebrew literature written in South Africa to local languages, encouraging writing in Xhosa and Zulu.
-This has led to her being classified as a leading author of Minority Literature in South Africa and she has become a well-known authority in this subject.
+This has led to her being classified as a leading author of Minority Literature in South Africa and she has become an authority in this subject.